 Table of contents

 Many first-time moms harbor fear about birth, or doubt their ability to experience a natural childbirth.
-Ina May’s Guide to Childbirth with help fill you with confidence that birth is normal, natural, and what your body was built to do.
+Ina May’s Guide to Childbirth will help fill you with confidence that birth is normal, natural, and what your body was built to do.
 In the first section of the book, read a vast array of honest, empowering, positive natural birth stories.
 Prepare to be in awe at the power and strength of your body!

 The second part of the book is more informational.
 It includes details about the actual birth process and helpful techniques to aid natural birthing.